arjhun/agent-orange/README.md

 3. select the folder you cloned this repo into
 4. giddy up!

-## Change option
+## Change options
-When you install the extension an icon will appear. click on it and a popup window appears.
+When you install the extension an icon will appear next to the Chrome address bar, click on it and a popup window appears.
 Here you can do the following:
 - Change the word your replacing his name with.
 - Select if the extension will try to replace photo's